jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/ethical-hacking/index.md

 in a similar way to unethical hackers.
 However,
-the difference is that our hackers first obtain your permission and then they do a reconnaissance of your IT infrastructure, applications or source code and try to get access and exploit flaws through ethical pentesting in order to collect and analyze information that can be useful to improve your organization's data protection.
+the difference is that our hackers first obtain your permission and then attack your system with the goal of helping you proactively look for and understand the threats to your technology.
+They do a reconnaissance of your IT infrastructure, applications or source code and try to get access and exploit flaws through ethical pentesting to collect and analyze information that can be useful to improve your organization's data protection.

 Contrary to other ethical hacking services,